Can Urinary Incontinence Be a Sign of Heart Problems in Women?

 Please reference your child’s insurance card!

-A single issue rarely causes incontinence.
-Instead, it's frequently linked to a range of underlying health conditions.
-For men, an enlarged prostate is a common cause.
-In women, urinary incontinence may stem from hormonal shifts (due to menopause, perimenopause, pregnancy, or menstruation), pelvic floor trauma from childbirth, or even cancer and its treatments.
+A single issue rarely causes urinary incontinence.
+Instead, it’s frequently linked to a range of underlying health conditions.
+In women, urinary incontinence may stem from hormonal shifts, potentially due to:

 There are also shared factors that can contribute to UI in both men and women, including:

-Among the many conditions associated with incontinence, one connection that's gaining increased attention is the link between cardiovascular disease and UI in women.
-While pelvic health, menstruation, hormone levels, pregnancy, and childbirth have long been seen as primary factors, emerging research suggests that UI may put women at greater risk of heart health issues.
+While pelvic health, hormone levels, and childbirth have long been seen as primary factors of urinary incontinence, new research suggests that urinary leaks may put women at a greater risk for heart problems.

-Studies now indicate that women who have UI may be more at risk for cardiovascular disease, pointing to a more systemic relationship between the heart, blood flow, and bladder function.
-This insight highlights the importance of viewing UI not just as a standalone issue, but as a potential early sign of broader health concerns.
+Studies indicate that women with UI may be more at risk for CVD, pointing to a more systemic relationship between the heart, blood flow, and bladder function.
+This shines light on the importance of viewing UI not just as a standalone issue, but as a potential early sign of broader health concerns.

 • Dyslipidemia (cholesterol and fat levels in the blood).